MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/topics-dashboard-cs.md

 - Topics impacting CSAT
 - Topics impacting resolution time

-## KPI summary details
+## Report details

 The KPI summary charts summarize the key performance indicators for the specified time period and the percent change over the period.
 You can filters these areas by duration, channel, queue, and agent.

-Insights for the following areas are displayed:
+KPIs for the following areas are displayed:

 - Total cases
 - Active cases